richardalligier/trc2018/README.md

-# Learning Aircraft Operational Factors to Improve Aircraft Climb Prediction: A Large Scale Multi-Airport Study
+# Learning Aircraft Operational Factors to Improve Aircraft Climb Prediction: A Large Scale Multi-Airport Study <br>DOI: [10.1016/j.trc.2018.08.012](https://doi.org/10.1016/j.trc.2018.08.012) <br> [Preprint](https://hal-enac.archives-ouvertes.fr/hal-01878615v1)

-This Github page hosts most of the code producing the results published in the paper "Learning Aircraft Operational Factors to Improve Aircraft Climb Prediction: A Large Scale Multi-Airport Study" ([https://doi.org/10.1016/j.trc.2018.08.012](https://doi.org/10.1016/j.trc.2018.08.012)).
+This Github page hosts most of the code producing the results published in the paper "Learning Aircraft Operational Factors to Improve Aircraft Climb Prediction: A Large Scale Multi-Airport Study".
 The code missing is the code related to the Eurocontrol BADA model.

 The trajectory data are automatically downloaded by the script.
 They are hosted at [https://opensky-network.org/datasets/publication-data/climbing-aircraft-dataset](https://opensky-network.org/datasets/publication-data/climbing-aircraft-dataset).